-$5.5 \ Discussion$
+5.3 Discussion

 In teleoperation with textual feedback, subject could see actual robot position and speed on the screen of computer.
 Based on these values, subject manipulated master device.
-In teleoperation with position-speed command strategy and textual feedback average navigation time was 33.6 s (Fig. 4).
+In teleoperation with position-speed command strategy and textual feedback average navigation time was 33.6 s (Fig. 6).
 Absence of force feedback and any additional information about the obstacles gave some limitations for the speed of the robot.
 Subject was afraid to give large speed command due to the probability of collision and there was no opportunity to prevent that collision.
 That is why average navigation time was relatively large.
-As we can see from graph (a) in Fig. 3, it was difficult to human-operator to fix the position of the robot at point 6 m.
+As we can see from graph (a) in Fig. 5, it was difficult to human-operator to fix the position of the robot at point 6 m.
 Human could only control the speed of the mobile robot based on information about actual robots position in textual form.
 That caused an overshooting and oscillations of the robot's position.
 As a result average position error was 0.293 m - larger, than in other experiments.

-In Fig. 3(a), the robot's position graph when positionposition command strategy was used is shown.
-In this case average navigation time was $34.4 \ s$ (Fig. 4).
+In Fig. 5a, the robot's position graph when position-position command strategy was used is shown.
+In this case average navigation time was 34.4 s (Fig. 6).
 Subject could directly control position of the mobile robot by changing the position of the Phantom device.
 As a result there is almost no overshooting of the position and navigation time was decreased in comparison with the previous case.
 Average position error was 0.1394 m.
 The best accuracy was achieved due to direct position control and absence of force feedback.

-For the last experiment with textual feedback hybrid control strategy with manual switching was used (Fig. 3(b)).
+For the last experiment with textual feedback hybrid control strategy with manual switching was used (Fig. 5b).
 First, position-speed control strategy was activated to move robot from origin to desired area as quick as possible.
 At that time, textual value of the robot's position was used by operator to verify the location of the robot.
 After operator understood that the robot was near to the desired point he switched to position-position mode.
-In this case, exact value of the robot's position was used to implement accurate motion.
-There was no position overshooting.
-Average navigation time was $21.4 \ s$ - the smallest value among all experiments (Fig. 4).
+In this case, exact value of the robot's position overshooting.
+Average navigation time was 21.4 s - the smallest value among all experiments (Fig. 6).
 Hybrid control strategy showed high performance.

 In the next group of experiments additional force feedback was provided to the human operator.
 This force feedback was generated according to obstacle range information.
-Results for these experiments are shown in Fig. 6.
+Results for these experiments are shown in Fig. 8.